Unsafe Checkout

 Mitigation Strategies

-1. Remove persist-credentials or set to false
+1. Set persist-credentials to false explicitly

 2. Use GITHUB_TOKEN for pushing